 Harvey Diamond is one of the most accomplished jazz pianists in the Boston area.
 Over the years he has performed across the U.S. and in Europe.
-In Boston he has performed at Ryles Jazz Club, the Acton Jazz Café, the RegattaBar, The Colonial Inn in Concord and many more venues.
-He has been a guest on WGBH Radio on the Eric Jackson Show Eric in the Evening.
+He has performed at New York's Mezzrow, Kitano, The Drawing Room, and The Stone, Boston's Regattabar, Ryles, Mandorla Music Series, and Acton Jazz Café, the Vermont Jazz Center and many others venues.
+He has been a guest on WGBH Radio on Eric Jackson's Show Eric in the Evening.

-Legendary within the jazz community, Harvey plays with a rare combination of technique, intellect, subtlety and heart.
+Harvey Diamond plays with a rare combination of technique, intellect, subtlety and heart.

 Diamond is a musician's musician with a penchant for honing gems from the Great American Songbook into personal statements that leave us yearning for more.
 Diamond will take a familiar melody, distill it into a basic sketch and then expand upon the song's form by elaborating its harmony, melody and stylistic presentation.
 He does all this with a complete absence of pretension so that his interpretations are egoless reflections of where he is in the moment, presented through a lens of years of study and experience.
 Diamond is a master of both melody and harmony much like his predecessors in the legacy of jazz piano, Bill Evans and Lennie Tristano.